 Are you truly living your dream, or have you been caught up in trying to make others happy?
 The simplest way to minimize your life is removing the static that comes from living a life that you don’t feel is your own.
 Don’t be afraid to pursue your dreams.

 It might be helpful for you to check in with yourself and ask the question: Am I keeping my life simple?

 If you can’t honestly say that you are, then ask whether the issues you’re stressing about will even matter in five years or five weeks from this moment.
 When stress is getting the better of us it’s easy to make a mountain out of a molehill.

 When you use the tips and hints above, you will have more time and money to do the things that you enjoy doing.
 Which means you have the time to be a bit lazy and relax.
 Whether that means spending time with the family or indulging your favorite hobbies.
 It’s all about simplifying your life to relieve your stress and provide you with the time you need to recharge your batteries.

-We all see simplicity differently.
-How you minimize your life is up to you, however, many of the tips above are useful for everyone.
-This is because we are all guilty of many of the same things.
 We are all guilty of making decisions that fuel our stress, rather than making the right decision.
 What is relaxing to me, might not be relaxing to you.
 So, it’s important to remember that we all need different things from life.

 It’s impossible to live a stress-free life.
 Stress is how we respond to challenges and change in life and it’s impossible to navigate life without dealing with change and challenge.
 However, you can edit your life, adjust habits, and eliminate stressors to manage your stress levels.